-From a global perspective, Auckland is well known as both a destination and as a quality of life city.
+From a global perspective, Auckland is well known as a visitor destination and as a quality of life city.
 In both these areas Auckland has performed well against competitors.
-However, when it comes to Auckland’s visibility as a business location, a centre of investment or a magnet for talent, there is still work to be done.
+However, when it comes to Auckland’s visibility as a business location, as a centre of investment and as a magnet for talent, there is still work to be done.

-While recent economic growth has been strong, there is no room for complacency as we will continue to compete everyday with cities across the world for export revenue, talent and investment – and the competition is tough.
+There is growing recognition that Auckland is a ‘new world city’ with an innovation-driven economy.
+Its recent economic growth has been strong, but there is no room for complacency as Auckland continues to compete every day with cities across the world for export revenue, talent and investment.

-If Auckland is to be successful – with the prize being sustained economic growth and prosperity – we must continue to build on our region’s reputation as an emerging global business destination.
-In addition, there is also a need to understand the future barriers to and enablers of economic growth.
+If Auckland is to be successful – with the prize being sustained economic growth and prosperity – we must continue to build on our region’s reputation as an emerging global business destination and a major innovation hub of the Asia-Pacific region.
+In addition, there is a need to understand the future barriers and enablers of economic growth.

-In general terms, the growth of Auckland’s economy will be determined by a wide range of factors, most of which are outside of the direct control of either central or local government.
-Over the longer term, improving the economic performance of our city and its businesses will depend on improving productivity through a focus on skills, innovation, investment and trade.
+In general terms, the growth of Auckland’s economy will be determined by a wide range of factors.
+Over the longer term, enhancing the economic performance of Auckland and its businesses will depend on improving productivity through a focus on advanced (growth) industries, skills, innovation, investment and high-value exports.

-These publications provide insights to the role of investment, technology and trade in realising these growth opportunities, leading to a more competitive Auckland economy.
+These publications provide insights into the role of investment, technology and trade in realising growth opportunities, leading to a more competitive Auckland economy and greater prosperity.